MarkUgarov/maybe-this-will-help/windows/windowsSubsystem2ForLinux.md

 > dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart

 That's it.
 Well done.
-You can execute Linux commands now.
+- You can execute Linux commands now while using Powershell (not Command Prompt).
+- You don't need to restart.
+- You may also execute .sh - Scripts (executing them from Powershell).
+- The change is permanent, so you don't need to do this step after each restart.